 The Chair of the Central Committee, herein "State chair", shall be chief officer of the Central Committee.
-The State chair may appoint and dismiss any and all personnel of the staff of the Central Committee, including Sergeant-at-arms; Parliamentarian; and other deputies, assistants, committees, counsel, and staff as are needed to manage the operations for the Democratic Party of Virginia, subject to ratification by the Steering Committee.
+The State chair may appoint and dismiss any and all personnel of the staff of the Central Committee, including Sergeant-at-arms; Parliamentarian; and other deputies, assistants, committees, counsel (including chair of the DPVA Voter Protection Council), and staff as are needed to manage the operations for the Democratic Party of Virginia, subject to ratification by the Steering Committee.
+Notification of any vacancies shall be given to the Steering Committee and advertised for at least two weeks.
+The Chair shall appoint a personnel committee to screen non-executive positions and screen and interview applicants for the position of executive director and senior staff.
+The personnel committee shall consist of at least one Vice Chair and three members of the Steering Committee, and the highest-ranked member of staff.
 The State chair shall oversee the work of the vice chairs and other officers.